How to Sell Your Car Fast in Colombia Without Scammers

 Showing original language

-Last week a neighbor posted his 2019 Chevrolet Sail on Facebook Marketplace.
-In two hours he had twelve messages: six from serious people, four from curious folks who only asked the price and blocked him, and two from scammers with far-fetched stories about overseas buyers who "overpaid".
-In the end he sold the car, but almost transferred it without collecting the full payment because he confused a pending bank transfer with money already received.
+Last week, a neighbor posted his 2019 Chevrolet Sail on Facebook Marketplace.
+Within two hours, he had twelve messages: six from serious people, four from curious ones who only asked the price and then blocked him, and two from scammers with implausible stories about buyers abroad who were "overpaying."
+In the end, he sold the car, but he almost transferred the title without collecting the full payment because he mistook a pending bank transfer for money already received.

-Selling a used car in Colombia is not complicated — but it does have its pitfalls.
-The second-hand vehicle market moves trillions of pesos a year in the country, and most transactions go smoothly.
-The problem is that the ones that go wrong, go very wrong: transfers with irregular documents, cars delivered before payment is received, or phantom buyers who disappear after a test drive.
+Selling a used car in Colombia isn't complicated—but it does have its traps.
+The second-hand vehicle market moves trillions of pesos a year in the country, and most transactions go well.
+The problem is that the ones that go wrong, go very wrong: title transfers with irregular documents, cars handed over before receiving payment, or ghost buyers who disappear after a test drive.

-This guide covers the complete process: from the documents you need to have ready to how to do the transfer without surprises, including how to set the price, take photos that sell, and recognize a scam before it's too late.
+This guide covers the entire process: from the documents you need to have ready to how to handle the title transfer without surprises, including how to set the price, take photos that sell, and recognize a scam before it's too late.

 Documents you need before posting the ad

-Having everything in order before posting not only speeds up the sale — it also builds trust with the buyer.
+Having everything in order before posting not only speeds up the sale—it also builds trust with the buyer.
 A seller who has the paperwork ready conveys seriousness.
-One who is getting it together as he goes raises suspicions.
+One who is getting them together as they go raises suspicions.

 The basic documents you need are:

-- Title deed: the main document.
+- Ownership card (Tarjeta de propiedad): the main document.
 It must be in your name.
-If the car is in someone else's name, you need a notarized power of attorney or resolve the previous transfer before selling.
+If the car is in someone else's name, you need a power of attorney or to resolve the title transfer before selling.

-- Current SOAT: if it's expired it's not a legal impediment to sell, but many buyers require it — and technically the car cannot circulate.
+- Valid SOAT (Compulsory Insurance): if it's expired, it's not a legal impediment to selling, but many buyers demand it—and technically the car cannot be driven.
 Renewing it before posting can speed up the process.

-- Current technical-mechanical inspection: mandatory in many cities.
-Cars older than 6 years must have it up to date to legally circulate.
+- Valid technical-mechanical inspection: mandatory in many cities.
+Cars over 6 years old must have it up to date to circulate legally.

-- Traffic violation clearance (SIMIT): check at simit.org.co if the vehicle has pending fines.
-An unpaid fine can block the transfer at the RUNT.
+- Clearance of fines (SIMIT): check at simit.org.co if the vehicle has pending fines.
+An unpaid fine can stall the title transfer at the RUNT.

-- Certificate of history and freedom from the RUNT: shows the history of owners and if the car has liens or encumbrances.
+- RUNT vehicle history certificate (Certificado de tradición y libertad): shows the history of owners and if the car has liens or encumbrances.
 It costs about $4,800 COP at runt.com.co.
 Showing it proactively builds a lot of trust.

-If the car has pending bank installments (lien), the process gets complicated.
-It's not impossible to sell a liened car, but you need to coordinate with the financial entity for the simultaneous lien release at payment.
+If the car has pending bank installments (lien/prenda), the process is more complicated.
+It is not impossible to sell a car with a lien, but you need to coordinate with the financial institution for the lifting of the lien simultaneously with the payment.
 If you don't know if your car has a lien, check it on the RUNT before posting.

-How to set a price that doesn't make you lose money
+How to set a price that won't make you lose money

 The most common mistake when selling a car is setting the price by eye or based solely on what you paid.
 The market owes nothing to anyone's purchase price.

-The most effective method: search for at least 5 cars of the same model, year and approximate mileage on TuCarro.com and MercadoLibre.
+The most effective method: look for at least 5 cars of the same model, year, and approximate mileage on TuCarro.com and MercadoLibre.
 That gives you the real market range.
-If your car has extras (rims, screen, extra air conditioning, up-to-date maintenance) you can justify a price in the upper third of the range.
-If it has scratches, high mileage or known issues, be realistic.
+If your car has extras (rims, screen, additional A/C, up-to-date maintenance), you can justify a price in the high third of the range.
+If it has scratches, high mileage, or known faults, be realistic.

-A practical rule: set the price between 8% and 12% above what you're willing to accept.
+A rule of thumb: set the price between 8% and 12% above what you are willing to accept.
 In Colombia, haggling is part of the process.
 If you post at $35,000,000 and your real floor is $32,000,000, you have room to negotiate without feeling pressured.
-If you post at the price you want to receive, you're going to end up selling below what you expected.
+If you post at the price you want to receive, you will end up selling for less than you expected.

-Also watch out for price comparisons by city.
-A 2017 Renault Logan is worth between $35,000,000 and $42,000,000 in Medellín, but can move differently in Barranquilla or Pasto.
-If your car is more sellable in another city, online classifieds let you reach buyers from all over the country.
+Also, watch out for price comparisons by city.
+A 2017 Renault Logan is worth between $35,000,000 and $42,000,000 in Medellín, but it may move differently in Barranquilla or Pasto.
+If your car is more sellable in another city, online classifieds allow you to reach buyers from all over the country.

-80% of used car ads in Colombia have terrible photos: poor lighting, cluttered background, only front view and nothing else.
-Standing out doesn't require professional equipment — just a little judgment.
+80% of used car ads in Colombia have terrible photos: poor lighting, messy background, only the front view, and nothing else.
+Standing out doesn't require professional equipment—just a bit of judgment.

-The minimum your ad should have: complete exterior (front, back, left side, right side, front quarter and rear quarter), complete interior (dashboard, front seats, rear seats, trunk), engine with hood open, and relevant details like the screen, rims or any accessory.
+The minimum your ad should have: full exterior (front, back, left side, right side, front quarter, and rear quarter), full interior (dashboard, front seats, back seats, trunk), engine with the hood open, and relevant details like the screen, rims, or any accessories.
 That's between 12 and 18 photos.

-The trap of the flawless car in photos: don't try to hide scratches, dents or stains on the upholstery.
-The buyer is going to see them in person and will lower the price more than you would have lost by being honest from the start.
-What is worth it: wash it well before photographing it, do it during the day with natural light, and look for a clear background (a quiet street, an empty parking lot).
+The trap of the flawless car in photos: don't try to hide scratches, dents, or stains on the upholstery.
+The buyer will see them in person and will lower the price more than you would have lost by being honest from the beginning.
+What is worth doing: wash it well before photographing it, do it during the day with natural light, and look for a clear background (a quiet road, an empty parking lot).
 The result is incomparably better.

 Keep Reading

-Buy a Used Car or Motorcycle in Colombia: Where to Look and What to Check — if you're thinking about buying your next car, here's the complete guide
+Buying a Used Car or Motorcycle in Colombia: Where to Look and What to Check — if you are thinking about buying your next car, here is the complete guide

 Where to post to sell faster

-There's no single platform that has it all.
-The strategy that works best is to post on 3 or 4 channels simultaneously and respond to messages quickly — the buyer who doesn't get a response in a few hours simply keeps looking.
+There is no single platform that has it all.
+The strategy that works best is to post on 3 or 4 channels simultaneously and answer messages quickly—the buyer who doesn't receive a response in a few hours simply keeps looking.

 TuCarro.com

-The most specialized vehicle platform in Colombia.
-It has detailed filters by brand, model, year, mileage and city.
-Serious buyers who come here generally already know what they're looking for.
-The basic ad is free; extra visibility (top-of-results positioning) has a cost.
+The most specialized platform for vehicles in Colombia.
+It has detailed filters by brand, model, year, mileage, and city.
+Serious buyers who arrive here generally already know what they are looking for.
+The basic ad is free; extra visibility (positioning at the top of results) has a cost.

 MercadoLibre

-Greater overall traffic.
-It's a good option to reach more people, although the audience is more varied and the percentage of "curious" buyers is higher.
-The basic ad is free.
+Higher general traffic.
+It is a good option to reach more people, although the audience is more varied and the percentage of "curious" buyers is higher.

 Colombia Move

 Free platform that allows you to post directly as an individual without commissions or intermediaries.
-Vehicle ads appear in the cars category and reach buyers looking for direct dealing with the owner.
-If the buyer is outside your city, the bilingual platform also helps you reach foreign buyers or Colombians abroad looking for a car for when they return.
+Vehicle ads appear in the car category and reach buyers looking for a direct deal with the owner.
+If the buyer is outside your city, the bilingual platform also helps reach foreign buyers or Colombians abroad looking for a car for when they return.

 🚗 Post your car for free on Colombia Move

 No commissions, no intermediaries.
-Your ad reaches buyers directly in Colombia.
-Bilingual, free and easy to use.
+Your ad reaches buyers in Colombia directly.
+Bilingual, free, and easy to use.

-View cars for sale →Facebook Marketplace and auto groups
+See cars for sale →Facebook Marketplace and car groups

 It remains one of the sources with the highest volume of inquiries.
-The downside: it also concentrates the largest number of scammers.
-Here more than anywhere else, the anti-scam protocol we explain below applies.
-Specific car buying and selling groups in your city (there are dozens on Facebook) give quick results because the audience is already actively searching.
+The downside: it also concentrates the highest number of scammers.
+Here, more than on any other platform, apply the anti-scam protocol we explain below.
+Car buying and selling groups specific to your city (there are dozens on Facebook) give quick results because the audience is already actively looking.

 The used car market attracts professional scammers.
 These are the most common schemes and how to identify them before it's too late: